ashutoshmjain/gita/src/knower.md

 > Knowledge is the menu of potential futures—it is a way of framing "what to look for" or "what to measure."
 In Sāṃkhya, this is called *Prārabdha* (the destiny that is yet to unfold but is quite certain how it shall unfold—the likely scenarios).
 >
 > Knowledge doesn't strive to be accurate in terms of absolute occurrences (heads may be slightly more than tails for some time, or vice versa), but it is super accurate in the probabilities of outcomes.
 A slight change in conditions immediately changes the odds without fail.
 There is no way to bluff the knowledge.
+If you throw a dice, it can't turn into a pigeon.

 To put the idea of "knowledge" in context, let's look at the Bhagavad Gītā.
 Krishna suggested a binary option to Arjuna: if you die in the war, you shall gain exit (Nirvāṇa); if you win, you will enjoy the vast kingdom.
 Life and death are choices like the flipping of a coin here.
 However, he clarified that "not fighting" is not an option because even if Arjuna were to decide not to fight, his nature (set of conditions) would force him into it.
 It is in the "geometry" of a coin to be flipped as much as that in the nature of a warrior to fight.